Thirumal-Palwai/SpellAndGrammer-action/README.md

 BasedOnStyles = Vale,write-good
 ```

-You can use default styles available as part of this action by refering "/styles" in StylesPath.
-To provide custom styles change this path.
-Read more information from vale official [website](https://docs.errata.ai).
+You can use the default styles available as part of this action by referring to "/styles" in StylesPath.
+To provide custom styles, change this path.
+Read more information from Vale's official [website](https://docs.errata.ai).

 ## Usages

-### Invoke the action on pull request to any branch
+### Invoke the action on a pull request to any branch
 For Example:

 ```yml